 Use of network resources is governed by ResNet, Network Engineering and OSU's Acceptable Use Policy.
 Questions about these policies, or whether a particular activity would violate them, should be addressed by contacting the OSU Computer Helpdesk.

-The OSU Computer Helpdesk provides walk-in and phone support for ResNet connections and software assistance on a variety of operating systems and software products, including internet tools, spyware and virus removal, software applications, ONID, and Blackboard.
+The OSU Computer Helpdesk provides walk-in and phone support for ResNet connections and software assistance on a variety of operating systems and software products, including internet tools, spyware and virus removal, software applications, and ONID.

 |Walk-in Helpdesk:||Valley Library - Main Floor at Reference Desk|